 - Who holds my deposit?

 This will depend on the type of tenancy; the Letting Agent will advise you in writing when the terms of the letting are agreed, this will also be stated in the tenancy agreement.
 If the tenancy is an Assured Shorthold Tenancy (AST) the most common form of tenancy in the England and Wales.
 Then Tenants deposit will be subject to the Tenancy Deposit Protection Scheme (TDPS).
-This is a government approved scheme that requires by law that the Tenants deposit to be protected by one of the two insurance based schemes or the custodial scheme.
-The Landlord can hold the deposit or pass it on to the custodial scheme, as long as it is registered with the TDPS.
+This is a government approved scheme that requires by law that the Tenants deposit to be protected by one of the three insurance and custodial based schemes.
+The Landlord can hold the deposit or pass it on to one of the schemes, as long as they and the deposit is registered with the TDPS.
 If the Letting Agent as Stakeholder is asked to hold the tenancy deposit in their Client’s bank account it will be registered with the TDS.
 In addition Paul Lee & Company has Client Money Protection (CMP).
 This is an insurance scheme that covers any money handled by the Letting Agent.
 Our CMP is provided by the Association of Residential Letting Agents (ARLA Propertymark), the UK's government recognised professional body for Letting Agents.

 - Can I leave the property before the tenancy ends?